www.tlab.it

 These tools enable us to discover, examine and map "themes" emerging from texts.

-2- a "thematic" cluster of contexts units characterized by the same patterns of key-words (see the Thematic Analysis of Elementary Contexts and Thematic Document Classification tools);
+1- a thematic cluster of contexts units characterized by the same patterns of key-words (see the Thematic Analysis of Elementary Contexts, Thematic Document Classification and Dictionary-Based Classification tools);

-3 - a mixture component of a probabilistic model which represents each context unit (i.e. elementary context or document) as generated from a fixed number of topics or "themes" (see the Modeling of Emerging Themes tool).
+3 - a mixture component of a probabilistic model which represents each context unit (i.e. elementary context or document) as generated from a fixed number of topics or "themes" (see the Modeling of Emerging Themes and Discourses treated ad Dynamic Systems tools).

-a - perform co-occurrence analysis to identify thematic clusters;
+a - perform co-occurrence analysis to identify thematic clusters of context units;

 b - perform comparative analysis of the profiles of the various clusters;